alexdgarland/flink-tank/KCAT_USAGE.md

    uv pip install -e .
    ```

-   This creates a virtual environment (if needed) and installs the `podcat` command.
+   This creates a virtual environment and installs dependencies.
+Use `uv run podcat` to execute commands.

 ## Commands